stewpend0us/Janknerics/README.md

 ## Bonus Features
 Since Janknerics is a Source Generator we can make it a little more useful than plain Generics too.

-### Properties can be omitted entirely or "inherited" exactly.
+### Properties can be omitted entirely or "passed through" exactly.

 In the example above for the ```P4``` field we could have written: